Best Books from 2023

 Book Summary

-Sadie is a talented portrait artist, who is finally getting the recognition she deserves as a finalist in the North American Portrait Society competition.
+Sadie is a talented portrait artist who is finally getting the recognition she deserves as a finalist in the North American Portrait Society competition.
 Before her death, her mom was a finalist in the same competition, so Sadie is full of emotions about the new painting she must produce as part of the contest.

 However, in one moment, everything changes for Sadie.
 The only constant is her beloved dog, Peanut.
 With both her work and her family in chaos, how will Sadie overcome the hardest period in her life?

 If you’ve been a Book Girls’ Guide reader for long, you know that we always seem to connect with Katherine Center books, and Hello Stranger was no exception!
-We kept our summary more vague than the publisher’s so you can be as surprised as the main character by some of her experiences.
-It’s rare a book provides a real surprise, and this one does it well.
+We kept our summary more vague than the publisher’s, so you can be as surprised as the main character by some of her experiences.
+It’s rare that a book provides a real surprise, and this one does it well.

 Don’t miss the author’s notes at the end for her thoughts on romance novels and the reasons they are so delightful!